vvaidy/Qo-DL/README.md

 - Reduce size of executables (exclude libs etc.).

 # Known issues
+- Crashing when trying to download albums with video goodies.

 - Albums with more than one disks will be treated as single-disk albums.

 To make this clearer, track 1 of disk 2 wouldn't be tagged as track #1, but as the track after the last track of disk 1.